We expect New College graduates to have achieved a number of skills, ways of knowing and basic competencies.

 Advanced Placement (AP).
 College Board AP exams parallel the AP courses offered in high schools.
-AP exam scores of 3 or above on subject area exams listed on page 6 will satisfy corresponding LAC requirements.
+AP exam scores of 3 or above on subject area exams listed below will satisfy corresponding LAC requirements.

 International Baccalaureate (IB).
 The International Baccalaureate Organization Diploma Programme is a pre-university course of study that leads to examinations.
-Scores of 5 or above on IB higher level (HL) or standard level (SL) exams in subject areas listed on page 5 will satisfy corresponding LAC requirements.
+Scores of 5 or above on IB higher level (HL) or standard level (SL) exams in subject areas listed below will satisfy corresponding LAC requirements.

 Advanced International Certificate of Education (AICE).
 AICE examinations may be offered during grades 11 and 12 in schools worldwide registered as CIE Centers, a nonprofit department of the University of Cambridge in England.
-AICE A-level and AS-level examination scores of E or higher in subject areas listed on page 6 will satisfy corresponding LAC requirements.
+AICE A-level and AS-level examination scores of E or higher in subject areas listed below will satisfy corresponding LAC requirements.

 College Level Exam Program (CLEP).
 CLEP examinations are administered by the College Board, and cover material taught in courses that most students take in the first two years of college.
-CLEP scores of 500 or above on general examinations and 50 or above on subject area exams listed on page 5 will satisfy corresponding LAC requirements including the mathematics competency requirement.
+CLEP scores of 500 or above on general examinations and 50 or above on subject area exams listed below will satisfy corresponding LAC requirements including the mathematics competency requirement.

 Mathematics competency may be demonstrated by the following ways: